JeffreySarnoff/GetColumn.jl/README.md

 -----

-_as other datatable packages become v0.7.0- compatible, more may be available here_
+_As other datatable packages become v0.7.0- compatible, more may be here._

 -----